-Studsvik’s In-Drum Pyrolysis Technology is applicable to thermal treatment of the types of wastes typically found in the nuclear industry.
+Studsvik’s batch steam reforming technology is applicable to thermal treatment of the types of wastes typically found in the nuclear industry.
 Studsvik has developed and continually improved upon this technology through many years of research and development and full-scale testing of the technology.
 Figure 1 shows the full-scale pyrolysis test unit.

 Studsvik’s In-Drum Pyrolysis System is a batch thermo-chemical system designed for the treatment of radioactive wastes to remove characteristics that make the drums unacceptable for shipping, long-term storage, and disposal.
 Key results of IDP are: